mlml/autovot/README.md

 	config/VoicedFeInput.txt config/VoicedFeFeatures.txt \
 	config/VoicedFeLabels.txt tmp_dir

-If successful, you'll be able to see how many files are being processed and that extraction was completed:
+If successful, you'll be able to see how many files are being processed and whether extraction was completed:

 `[VotFrontEnd2] INFO: Processing 75 files.`
 `[VotFrontEnd2] INFO: Features extraction completed.`

+Feature matrix files will appear in the given directory (`tmp_dir` in this example) and can be used in future training/decoding sessions without having to be reextracted.
+This is the recommended mode of operation if you have a large quantity of data.
+Feature extraction can be time consuming, and only needs to be done once.
+Training and decoding are faster and allow for the user to tune parameters.
+External feature extraction allows you to tune these parameters as necessary without recomputing features.

 ### Training
 From within `experiments/` run the following: